Tejaswini-hub-09/Hackathon.2320040011/README.md

 This approach helps users stay engaged in their learning journey, adapt to emotional fluctuations, and receive real-time assistance tailored to their mood.

-Let me know if you need any further details or adjustments!